 7. Can You Lock a Nest Thermostat?

 If different members of your family can't agree on the ideal temperature, Nest can help you bring a little order back to your household.

-A user can 'lock' the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest will still continue to run the programmed settings—but simply prevents people from changing the settings.
+A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
+This doesn’t lock in a specific temperature—a locked Nest will still continue to run the programmed settings—but simply prevents people from changing the settings.

 If you want to lock your Nest: